Tanz0rz/haxe-fmod/extension/haxe/studio-guide.md

 ## 13.9.1 Scripting Example#2
 verdict: bound
 Native only (unsupported in HTML5).
 The create and destroy programmer sound callbacks are implemented natively.
-Assigning a key to the instance replaces the user data and the callback registration.
+Assigning a key to the instance stands in for both the user data and the callback registration, the native side keeps the key itself.
+EventInstance.setUserData and getUserData stay free for the game's own values, and setCallback still delivers ProgrammerSoundCreated(name) and ProgrammerSoundDestroyed(name).
 ```haxe
 import haxefmod.studio.FmodResult;